Korean Culture: The Definitive Guide

 Korean culture has 4 main themes:

 - Speed – Koreans skipped the whole dial up phase most countries went through and started off with fast broadband internet.
-Deliveries that take more than 30 minutes are considered late.
+Food deliveries that take more than 30 minutes are considered late.
 It can be contagious even for non-Koreans.
 After a few years in Korea I found myself jumping into a gallop with the locals when I saw a crosswalk signal turn green.
 I have to adjust when I go abroad or I’ll be running people over on the street.

 - Competition – even before preschool, Koreans are ranked from shortest to tallest, head size and later by test scores.
 This only picks up steam throughout life.
 If you don’t believe me, try getting a seat on the subway during rush hour in Seoul.